Archer (2009 TV series): Tour

 Archer's success spurred a nationwide tour, Archer Live!, wherein actors reimagined scenes from the show's repertoire.
 The initial leg commenced with shows in Los Angeles, San Francisco, Philadelphia, and New York.
 Sporadic dates were later added to the itinerary.
-Live readings may also be held at promotional events such as the San Diego Comic-Con International.
+Live readings may also be held at promotional events such as San Diego Comic-Con.

 Album

 FX released Cherlene (Songs from the Series Archer), a compilation of country music, on March 3, 2014, through digital media.
 The album features a cover of "Danger Zone", with guest vocals by Kenny Loggins, as well as three original tracks composed by Aaron Lee Tasjan.
 Kevn Kinney, frontman of Drivin N Cryin, led music production of Cherlene.
 Kinney had met Adam Reed a decade earlier, and was hired after a lunch meeting with the writer and Matt Thompson in Atlanta.
 In preparation for his services, Kinney viewed Archer's first three seasons to familiarize himself with Cheryl Tunt—the eponymous character of Cherlene.
 The album was recorded at Griffin Mastering, Inc. with a group that included Tasjan, David Franklin, and Drivin N Cryin member Dave V. Johnson on instrumentation.
 Jessy Lynn Martens provided Cheryl's singing voice, chosen because of her subdued Southern accent and likeness to Judy Greer's voice.
 Cherlene received positive reviews and peaked at number 68 on iTunes' best-selling albums chart.